krry/passage-clock/README.md

 It's the unfortunate lovechild of a fidget spinner, a higgs boson, \
 and an alarm clock radio.

+## Usage

+Nav to [passage.krry.me](https://passage.krry.me) on a touch device, and add it to your home screen.
+Passage is intended as a barebones experiment in PWAs (progressive web application).

+You'll figure it out.
+If you break it, please let me know in an [issue](https://github.com/krry/passage-clock/issues).

 ## Installation

 ```